EricYufengWu/SyringeControlSystem/README.md

 For more detailed instruciton, please refer to the instruction manual.

-BEFORE YOU PROCEED: Please read the next section about the limitations of the LSS as well as things to keep in mind during its operation.
+BEFORE YOU PROCEED: Please read the next section about the limitations of the SCS as well as things to keep in mind during its operation.

 ## Limitations and Precautions
 I2C protocol is capable of connecting more than 100 slaves at once.
 However, for the current version, it is recommended that you do not connect more than 8 units to the same master unit at the same time.
 This is due to the current rating of the wires used in the design.
 Future development will focus on how to tackle this issue.

-Although the system uses Sparkfun's Qwiic system to communicaate with the units via I2C, it is currently NOT compatible with other boards on the Qwiic system: The LSS uses 5V on its logic line to power the Teensy LC, whereas the real Qwiic system uses 3.3V to power the sensors.
-Connecting other 3.3V sensors to the LSS system could permanently damage your sensors!
+Although the system uses Sparkfun's Qwiic system to communicaate with the units via I2C, it is currently NOT compatible with other boards on the Qwiic system: The SCS uses 5V on its logic line to power the Teensy LC, whereas the real Qwiic system uses 3.3V to power the sensors.
+Connecting other 3.3V sensors to the SCS system could permanently damage your sensors!

 Keep in mind that although the system proves to be safe to operate, the stability of the system has not been so thoroughly tested.
 This mostly means that certain components might accidentally malfunction or get heated up.